KelseyGallant.com

 dating: how you know the first date should be the last

-You probably shouldn’t go out again with someone who does any of the following on your first date with him/her:
+You probably shouldn’t go out again with someone who does any of the following on your first date:

 If the person you’re on a date with does any of those things, try to finish the date on a pleasant note (if possible), but then don’t say yes to a second one.
 You can find someone better.